coreyhynes/ISC-Kali-Overview/content.md

 >LODSProperties
 >* Uri = screens/765147.png

 ### Review Places
 On the Toolbar, click **Places**.
 This provides you with quick access to frequently used places.

 # Use Zenmap and Nmap to scan ports
 ## INTRODUCTION MESSAGE
 Port scanning is used discover open ports on remote systems.
 Port scanning is useful for network discovery, security auditing, host monitoring and network administratiion functions.
 Although port scanning itself is benign and has many legitimate, unexpected or unauthorized port scans are  often viewed as  attacks because they are often used to discover vulnerabilites in preparation for an actual attack.

 By default, Kali includes a number of port scanners.
-The most popular and widely used port scanner and network discovery tool included in Kali is Namp.
+The most popular and widely used port scanner and network discovery tool included in Kali is Nmap.

 **IMPORTANT:** Using the more aggressive capabilities of Nmap without proper authorization and prior agreement could be evidence of a criminal activity.
 Please ensure you obtain proper authorization before using any tool in Kali that could potentially lead to unauthorized access of a computer system, which is a criminal offense.
 ## COMPLETION MESSAGE